keanukf/shortest-path/README.md

 # Shortest Path Algorithm Visualization

-A comprehensive Python project demonstrating shortest path algorithms (A* and Dijkstra) with interactive visualizations, performance analysis, and research-oriented features.
+A comprehensive Python project demonstrating shortest path algorithms (A* and Dijkstra) with modern web-based visualizations, performance analysis, and research-oriented features.
 This project showcases academic-quality code structure and demonstrates deep understanding of graph search algorithms.

 ## Overview

 This project provides a complete implementation and visualization framework for studying shortest path algorithms.
 It includes:

 - **Algorithm Implementations**: Dijkstra's algorithm and A* with multiple heuristics
-- **Interactive Visualizations**: Step-by-step animations, interactive obstacle placement, and side-by-side comparisons
+- **Web-Based Visualizations**: Modern, design-focused side-by-side comparisons with step-by-step animations
 - **Performance Analysis**: Comprehensive metrics and benchmarking tools
 - **Research Features**: Comparative analysis, heuristic evaluation, and statistical insights